Unicity/Chimera/classes/Unicity/VLD/README.md

 ## Statements

 There are 8 types of statements: `do`, `eval`, `install`, `is`, `not`, `run`, `select`, and `set`.
-They are broken into two groups: simple statements and complex statements.
-The syntax convention for statements was inspired by Prolog's syntax.
+They are separated into two groups: simple statements and complex statements.
+The syntax for statements used by VDL was inspired by Prolog's syntax.

 ### Simple Statements